-Fresh collard greens cooked with smoked ham hocks (or smoked turkey wings) make a delicious side dish or light meal.
-Pairs well with are well seasoned deliciousness crusty cornbread.
+Fresh collard greens cooked with smoked ham hocks (or smoked turkey wings) are savory and delicious.
+This popular southern side dish also makes a delicious light meal.
+Pairs well with crusty cornbread.

 Collard greens are a member of the Brassica family.
 Closely related to kale and mustard greens.
 Peak season is January through April.